activecollab/databasestructure/README.md

 ]);
 ```

-On top of regular getters and setters, JSON field add modify method.
-This method receives a callback that will be called with decoded JSON value:
+On top of regular getters and setters, JSON fields add a `modify` method.
+This method receives a callback that will be called with decoded JSON value.
+Result of the callback is then stored in the field automatically:

 ```php
 $object->modifyStats(